sidcraftscode/siddharth.one/README.md

-# Tailwind CSS starter html
+# The new version of siddharth.one
 Works in play.js